Last edited May 16, 2022

+Most low carb diet side effects are manageable if you understand why they happen and how to minimize them.
+Understanding your physical reactions will help you avoid the worst of the symptoms and keep you from quitting before you get out of the chute, so to speak.
 After several weeks, these side effects will subside as you become "keto-adapted" and able to burn fat instead of glucose for fuel.
 The list below includes the most common low carb diet side effects, and I've included tips on how to handle them.

-Frequent UrinationAfter the first day or so, you'll notice that you are in the bathroom urinating more often.
-Your body is burning up the extra glycogen (stored glucose) in your liver and muscles.
+One of the low carb diet side effects that appears after about 24 hours on the diet is a loss of water.
+By day 2, you will notice that you are in the bathroom urinating more often.
+This happens because your body is burning through the extra glycogen (stored glucose) in your liver and muscles, and your blood insulin levels are dropping.
 Breaking down glycogen releases a lot of water.
-As your carb intake and glycogen stores drop, your kidneys will start dumping the excess water.
+As your carb intake, insulin levels and glycogen stores drop, your kidneys will start dumping this excess water.

 In addition, as your circulating insulin levels drop, your kidneys start excreting excess sodium, which will also cause more frequent urination. (see this reference).

 As you start dumping water, you'll lose minerals such as salt, potassium and magnesium as well.
 Having lower levels of these minerals will make you very, very tired, lightheaded or dizzy, give you muscle cramps, and headaches.
-This is one of the most common of the low carb diet side effects, and it can be avoided for the most part by making sure you get enough replacement minerals.
+You may also experience skin itchiness.

 As long as your carb intake is below 60 carbs a day, you will need to continue to eat a moderate amount of salt (5 gram/day which is about the same as the standard American diet provides).
 However, if you take medicine for high blood pressure, check with your doctor.